Noise Fit, Estimation Error and a Sharpe Information Criterion: Set-Up

 \section{Set-Up}

 Fix a probability space $(\Omega, (\mathcal F_t)_{t\geq 0}, \P)$.
 Let $\Theta= \R^{k+1}$ be a (k+1)-dimensional parameter space\footnote{We use the notation $k+1$ as one dimension will only influence the volatility and only $k$ parameters will influence the Sharpe ratio. }.
-Let $r_t\in \R^{k+1}$, $t \in [0,T]$ be a (k+1) dimensional series of returns over $T$ years.
+Let $r_t\in \R^{k+1}$, $t \in [0,T]$ be a (k+1)-dimensional series of returns over $T$ years.
 Be it asset returns, factor returns or returns associated with a specific predictor variable.
 We are interested in the Sharpe ratio of the returns $s^{\theta}_t = r_t \theta$.
+That is where returns are linearly parametrized by $\theta$.
 Call $[0,T]$ the \textit{in-sample period}.

 Denote by $\hat \mu \in \R^{k+1}$ the (annualized) \textit{estimated} mean return of $r$ and $\Sigma$ its (annualized) covariance matrix.
 Then $\hat \mu^T \theta$ is the estimated mean return of $s^{\theta}_t$ and $\theta^T \Sigma \theta$ its variance.
 We assume that $\hat \mu$ is a noisy observation of the true mean return $\mu$, that is $\hat\mu = \mu + \nu$ where $\nu$ is a random variable with covariance matrix $\frac{1}{T} \Sigma$.
 Here we assume that $\nu$ is normally distributed\footnote{This assumption eases the analysis and is not too restrictive.
 Here, the quantities of concern are $T$-year return averages.
 So even with non-normal returns, thanks to the central limit theorem, its $T$-year averages are close to being normal.
-All results, however, are still asymptotically valid (for large $T$) for other than the normal distribution when moments are the sufficiently bounded. }.
+All results, however, are still asymptotically valid (for large $T$) for other than the normal distribution when moments are sufficiently bounded. }.
 We further assume that $\Sigma$ has full rank.

 Note that we made the assumption that $\nu$ has the same covariance matrix as $r$ scaled by $\frac{1}{T}$.
 This is the case if $\hat \mu$ is the \textit{realized} mean return over the in-sample period.